JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 **This is a deliberate divergence from gr-pdw's algorithm**, and the first thing its authors would ask about. gr-pdw zero-pads the pulse, takes an FFT and picks the peak bin, because in numpy that is free.
-In an FPGA it is not: there is no RAM/ROM primitive in the Pypeline library for the twiddle table, and a 256-point FFT would dwarf the entire rest of this design.
+In an FPGA it is not: the twiddle table alone needs a ROM, and a 256-point
+FFT would dwarf the entire rest of this design.
 The phasor-sum estimator costs 4 DSP48s and gives a continuous-valued frequency rather than one quantized to a bin.